-The guide on parsing CSV logs with Lua describes how to parse CSV logs containing values which do not contain line breaks.
-However, according to RFC 4180, CSV values enclosed in double quotes can contain line breaks.
-This means that parsing arbitrary CSV logs requires handling such lines breaks correctly.
+The guide to parsing CSV logs with Lua describes how to parse CSV logs containing values that don’t contain line breaks.
+According to RFC 4180, however, CSV values enclosed in double quotes can contain line breaks.
+This means that parsing arbitrary CSV logs requires handling such line breaks correctly.

 option of the file